caseyc49s/casey_chadwell_dataX/HW8/HW8_report.md

 For this part, the results were obtained by changing the parameter `ngram` from `1` to `2` in the `train_predict_sentiment` function.

-For original reviews with unigram and 1000 max features, the functions were defined as follows:
+For original reviews with bigram and 1000 max features, the functions were defined as follows:

 ```
 original_clean_reviews=review_cleaner(